marcoquadrini/apneaDetectDeepLearning/README.md

 ## Model Training
 The model is trained using the following configurations:

-1)Loss function: Sparse Categorical Crossentropy 2)Optimizer: Adam with a learning rate of 1e-4 3)Metrics: Accuracy
+1) Loss function: Sparse Categorical Crossentropy
+2) Optimizer: Adam with a learning rate of 1e-4
+3) Metrics: Accuracy
 The training process includes early stopping, which monitors the validation accuracy and stops training if there is no improvement for a specified number of epochs.

 ## Evaluation